riclzh/novelchemrxn/_posts/2023-12-01-Nguyen-passes-on.md

 title: "Passing away of Bao Nguyen Do Doan"
 ---

-I am very saddened to find out only recently about the sudden passing of my former RA/student Nguyen in a traffic accident in Tuscon, AZ, Dec 2021.
+I am very saddened to find out only recently about the sudden passing of my former RA/student Nguyen in a traffic accident in Tuscon, AZ, in Dec 2021.
 Nguyen was a passionate chemist, smart and dedicated.
-He had to overcome a lot of adversity to study in Singapore and obtained a First Class Honors from NTU.
+He had to overcome a lot of adversity to study in Singapore and obtained a First Class Honours from NTU.

 He was in the USA to pursue a postgraduate degree and PhD and I was in email contact with him about a month before his fatal accident.
 I only found out from online news regarding this tragic outcome about 2 years later.